kragen/derctuo/markdown/desiccant-climate-control.md

 It can be used as well for refrigeration and even freezing of food or water, and water ice may be a denser and cheaper way to store cold until it is needed than as dry desiccant; water ice is 333.55 kJ/kg.
-Depending on the efficiencies of the cycle, though, it's entirely plausible that storage of energy in the form of some desiccants might be an even denser way to prepare for the need for cooling than water ice, and it certainly has a better shelf life and more flexibility.
+Depending on the efficiencies of the cycle, though, it’s entirely plausible that storage of energy in the form of some desiccants might be an even denser way to prepare for the need for cooling than water ice, and it certainly has a better shelf life and more flexibility.